Bukama/CodeSnippets/events.md

 Many developers won't be surprised that almost all things point to lightweight application servers to increase productivity.
 But, there are also some points, which are a total "no-go" for today's software development.

-* The IBM JDK is not developed anymore, because IBM joined the circle of firms, which support _AdoptOpenJDK_.
+* The IBM JDK is not developed anymore, because IBM joined the circle of organizations, which support _AdoptOpenJDK_.
   There is still support yet, but it will end in a few years, and as said no Java 9+ will be provided.
 * _tWAS 9.0.0.x_ does not get any updates anymore, only _tWAS 9.0.5.x_ (which can be used with a _Liberty_ core) is supported, but our operations department does not offer that versions.
 * The supported _JavaEE_ version of both servers, _tWAS 9.0.0.x_ and _BAW19_, are long outdated and libraries / APIs are not supported anymore.